solve-ease/community-website/README.md

 ### 10. Error Page (404)
 - Message indicating the page was not found
 - Link to redirect back to the Home page

+## Suggested Workflow:

+1. Design Wireframes:
+   - Create simple wireframes for each page to visualize the layout and structure.

+2. Set Up Project:
+   - Initialize a new project using a front-end framework/library (e.g., React, Vue).

+3. Develop Pages:
+   - Start coding each page according to the wireframes.
+   - Use consistent styling (CSS or a CSS framework like Bootstrap).

+4. Navigation:
+   - Implement navigation between pages using a router (e.g., React Router).

+5. Responsive Design:
+   - Ensure all pages are responsive and look good on various devices.

+6. Testing:
+   - Test each page for functionality and design consistency.
+   - Fix any issues or bugs found during testing.